kurodoke/skul-the-hero-slayer-hax/README.md

 # important!

-all of this things is using Minhook and if you wanna try using this, make sure u had Minhook installed and link with this solution.
+**all of this things is using Minhook and if you wanna try using this, make sure you had Minhook installed and link it with this solution.**

+`just for someone who is editing the code`

+# feature

-the feature is just no damage, no cooldown skill and unlimited dash.
+the feature is just

+  - no damage (f1 key)
+  - no cooldown skill (f2 key)
+  - unlimited dash. (f3 key)

+just change it in the code if you wanna change the hotkeys

+or update the cheat list i you want to

 # no update